 How do I break into the entertainment industry?

 That's a post of a different color, but I can tell you that print ads, commercials, and television series are non-existent right now, and feature film shoots are sporadic, even though we renewed our tax incentive.
-Also, Oprah and Bonnie Hunt left, which means the Chicago job market is swimming in highly qualified television workers.
+Since Oprah left, the Chicago job market is swimming in highly qualified television workers.

 Get yourself the Not for Tourists Guide to Chicago.
 And read my other posts: